ONSdigital/sds/README.md

 * VirtualEnv
 * Docker

-### Creating, activating and deactivating a virtual environment
+### Creating, activating and deactivating a Python virtual environment

 Check that you have the correct version of Python installed and then run the following commands: